Mazlan Nordin: Career

 Mazlan Nordin began his journalism career as an assistant at Kedai Buku Yahaya Ariff & Sons in Kuala Kangsar.
 He was hired as a translator at Utusan Melayu, Singapore in June 1950.
-The then Editor-in-Chief of Utusan Melayu, Tan Sri Abdul Samad Ismail, had guided the ins and outs of writing to his reporters.
+The then Editor-in-Chief of Utusan Melayu, Tan Abdul Samad Ismail, had guided the ins and outs of writing to his reporters.
 Samd Ismail assigned the young reporter to a story about riots surrounding the story of a young Dutch girl, named Maria Hertogh whose controversial adoption, Muslim upbringing, and return to her Catholic family and Catholic religion.
 His writing became front-page news at the paper.

 On the side, Nordin used his English language skills to become a part-time reporter, rewriting news into English for the Singapore Free Press (later known as the Malay Mail).

 After four months at Utusan Melayu, Nordin left to pursue an offer to become a broadcast journalist at Voice of America in New York.

 In 1953, he rejoined Utusan Melayu.
 Later as editor of Berita Harian for five years.
 Berita Harian at that time was only a translation from the New Straits Times but changed and advanced to be more independent during Nordin's time there.
 He worked both as a translator and reporter and once again learned under Tan Sri A. Samad Ismail.

-In 1983 he returned to Utusan Melayu as Editor -in -Chief until and then managing director until 1987.
+In 1983, he returned to Utusan Melayu as Editor-in-Chief until and then managing director until 1987.

-In 1989 he became the first Editor in Chief of the Malaysian National News Agency, also known as BERNAMA.
+In 1989, he became the first Editor in Chief of the Malaysian National News Agency, also known as BERNAMA.

 He continued as an 'Editorial Consultant' at New Straits Times Press (M) Bhd.
-(2000-September 2001).
+(2000 – September 2001).

-Board Member of the World Enterprise Institute (2000), Chairman of the Press Foundation of Asia (1999), Chairman of the Afro-Asian People's Solidarity Organization Malaysia.
+board member of the World Enterprise Institute (2000), Chairman of the Press Foundation of Asia (1999), Chairman of the Afro-Asian People's Solidarity Organization Malaysia.

 Until the end of his life he was a columnist in Mingguan Malaysia, The Sun, New Straits Times and Asiaweek magazine and Guest Writer at Universiti Kebangsaan Malaysia.